 Matthew Turcotte (Clarkson ’14)

 Meet Young Entrepreneur Matthew S. Turcotte, CEO of North Shore Solutions and full-time Clarkson Student.
-Matthew S. Turcotte, 18, of Clayton, N.Y., is the first student to participate in Clarkson University’s Young Entrepreneur Award program which is currently accepting applications.
+Matthew S. Turcotte, 21, of Clayton, N.Y., was the first student to participate in Clarkson University’s Young Entrepreneur Award program which is currently accepting applications.

-After meeting Turcotte at a regional technology conference last spring, Clarkson President Tony Collins felt that the young entrepreneur fit the profile of the Clarkson student.
+After meeting Turcotte at a regional technology conference in the spring of his senior year in High School, Clarkson President Tony Collins felt that the young entrepreneur fit the profile of the Clarkson student.

 “What caught my attention was how passionate Matt is about his business,” says Collins.
 “We attract both faculty and students who want to bridge research discovery and technical innovation with enterprise.
 He is exactly the type of student who thrives at Clarkson University.”

 Turcotte started his own business, North Shore Solutions, when he was a junior in high school to provide Web design and hosting services to local businesses in his hometown.

 He describes his experience with Clarkson as exceptional.
 “This is a once-in-a-lifetime opportunity and I feel fortunate that I attend a university that is as passionate about my business as I am and is so supportive,” says Turcotte.
 “Clarkson delivers on its reputation to defy convention.”